freecinc/freecinc-helm/README.md

 The Helm run will create a "release" from the `./freecinc-com` chart.
 Choose an appropriate name for the release (e.g., `staging`), called RELEASE here.

-You'll also need to supply the hostname for the service (HOSTNAME) and a contact email (EMAIL) for the cert for this hostname.
+You'll also need to supply the hostname for the service (HOSTNAME).
-In order to get a TLS secret, it is up to you to configure DNS to map this hostname to the load balancer's public IP.

-### Cert-Manager

-Install [cert-manager](https://cert-manager.readthedocs.io/en/latest/getting-started/install.html#installing-with-helm) in the Kubernetes environment before installing FreeCinc.
-Verify that installation before proceeding.

-This Helm chart will create its own Issuer, so there is no need to do so manually.

 ### Secrets